khushbul10/assignment-fe/README.md

 - Add a short development checklist and run scripts to `package.json`.
 - Add example env variables and a sample .env.local for demo APIs.

-License: MIT (add a LICENSE file if you want a formal license)